Suyajnaa/RegMap-AI-Offline-Compliance-Intelligence-Platform-forRegulatedBanking/README.md

 npm run dev
 ```

 You should see Vite output with a `Local: http://localhost:5173/` line.
-Leave this terminal running too.
+Leave this terminal running too..

-### Step 4 — Open it
+### Step 4 — Open it.

 Go to **http://localhost:5173** in your browser.